minvws/nl-kat-coordination/docs/source/manual/reports.rst

 Plugins
 =======
-Each report has both required and suggested plugins that are to show data in the report.
+Each report has both required and suggested plugins that are used to show data in the report.
 These plugins are shown in the report flow.
 You can still generate reports if not all required plugins are enabled, however a warning a message is shown and the generated report will show that not all required plugins were enabled at the time of generation.

 Downloading and/or exporting a report